 Mr. Wagner has spent most of his public health career at the Ohio Department of Health.
 He began as an epidemiologist addressing community cancer concerns and chronic disease epidemiology.
 In 1996, he created the emergency response program at the Ohio Department of Health which addressed natural disasters and outbreaks, including efforts to halt the spread of raccoon rabies into Ohio.
 He led the Division of Prevention and Health Promotion, which included responsibilities for chronic disease, public health laboratory, infectious disease, environmental health and radiation protection.

 Administrator, Center for Public Health Practice

 Dr. Eversole served on the faculty at UGA and later went into private equine practice in Maryland.
-As the AIDS epidemic unfolded in Baltimore, he changed careers and went back to school to earn an MS in Counseling Psychology at Loyola University.
+As the AIDS epidemic unfolded in Baltimore, he changed careers and went back to school to earn an MS in counseling psychology at Loyola University.
 While attending Loyola, he taught residential, court-ordered, severely emotionally handicapped youth at the University of Maryland psychiatric hospital.
 He also served as a national trainer in the fields of substance abuse prevention, multicultural leadership and organizational development.
 Upon completing his degree in 1989, Dr. Eversole worked as a psychotherapist in the AIDS Service at Johns Hopkins University Hospital under a project to integrate mental health and primary care.
-From 1992-1997, he worked with the American Psychological Association, directing its nationwide AIDS training program for psychologists.
+From 1992 to 1997, he worked with the American Psychological Association, directing its nationwide AIDS training program for psychologists.

-Dr. Eversole has served on the board of directors of the Community Health Centers of Linn and Benton Counties, as vice-chair of CLHO and as Chair of the Oregon Public Health Advisory Board (PHAB).
-He is currently president of the Oregon Public Health Association.
+Dr. Eversole has served on the board of directors of the Community Health Centers of Linn and Benton Counties, as vice-chair of CLHO and as Chair of the Oregon Public Health Advisory Board (PHAB), and as president of the Oregon Public Health Association.